 This module follows on from the Main Design Project, and asks you to elaborate, test, adapt and develop your design project proposal to produce a well-resolved architectural design.
 This module encourages you to communicate your ideas, research work and design proposals in a range of media at an advanced level.
 You also integrate your presentation with your work in the Strategic Report and Applied Technical Studies modules.
 The module is run in parallel with the Year 1 Design Studio.

-This module is a substantial report that is integrated with your main Design Studio project, and the Applied Technical Studies modules.
+This module is a substantial report that is integrated with your main Design Studio project, and the Applied Technical Studies module.
 The report focuses on exploring and explaining the critical project decisions made as part of the design process.
-The module introduces you to various approaches to the report - methodologies, techniques, selected building precedents - through seminars and Design Studio group tutorials.
+The module introduces various approaches to the report - methodologies, techniques, selected building precedents - through seminars and Design Studio group tutorials.